KushKapoor2006/Flexagon-DSA/README.md

 ## License & contact

-MIT License — see `LICENSE` (or add one).
+MIT License — see `LICENSE`.
 For reproducibility requests or questions, open an issue or contact:

 **Email:** kushkapoor.kk1234@gmail.com